 When localizing your app, it is essential to choose a good translator, factoring in the costs, quality of output, and efficiency.
 Based on this, there are three models that you can choose from as per your requirement:

 While in-house resources may be high on investment, it is more rewarding in the long run, the advantage being that there will be effective communication and collaboration between departments such as marketing, public relations, etc. and in real-time.
 All of this will drive superior quality.

 - Third-party Translation: Crowdsourcing

-This model can be leveraged especially when your app constitutes a diverse user base.
-This will not only help minimize the costs, but you would also be having resources with the capability to connect to the local user base.
+This model can be leveraged, especially when your app constitutes a diverse user base.
+This will not only help minimize the costs, but you would also be having access to app localization tools and resources that can connect with the local user base.

-Overall, you may either choose any of the above-mentioned models for localizing your app or may use a combination.
-As for example, you can hire professional translators in the first place, and then seek feedback from the users, who will help amplify your app with appropriate translations.
+In the outsourcing model, hiring an Language Service Provider (LSP) would be rewarding as they are driven by quality and on-time delivery.
+You may either choose any of the models mentioned above to localize your app or use a combination.
+For example, you can hire professional translators at the start, and then seek feedback from the users, who will help amplify your app with appropriate translations.

 5. Preparing Materials for Reference

 While the code is being prepared for localization, send reference materials simultaneously to your translators as this will help them understand the source text.

 Below are the reference materials that you can leverage: